Kent Dance Ensemble to Perform at ACDA National Festival at Kennedy Center

 In addition to being chosen to advance to the National College Festival at the Kennedy Center, "Aftermath" was also selected to open the East-Central Conference's closing gala concert.

-"Aftermath" will premiere at Kent State April 6-8 when the Kent Dance Ensemble performs it during their annual concert, Kent Dance Ensemble: Prime.
+"Aftermath" will premiered at Kent State April 6-8 during the Kent Dance Ensemble's annual concert, Kent Dance Ensemble: Prime.